Seeebbby/Python-Finals/README.md

 b.
 Delete a student

-    - allow the user to delete a student from the database through Last Name or Student Number.
+    - allow the user to delete a student from inside the record by selecting index(starts from 0)
-    - if more than one student matches the result, ask the user to enter the Student Number of the student to be deleted

 c.
 Update

     - allow a user to update the existing records.